bdeLong/liri-node-app/README.md

 * Venue location
 * Date of the Event

-The API will return all the venue the results associated with the provided band/artist name.
+The API will return all the venue results associated with the provided band/artist name.

 ![LIRI Concert choice results](Screenshots/Concert_choice_results.png)